-1.1 This is a full planning application to build a 3 storey two bedroom dwelling to replacement 30.05an existing single storey chalet.
-The planning application has been referred to Planning Committee as the applicant is an elected Councillor of Tendring District Council.

-- 1.2 The application site is located in Point Clear Bay where the existing properties were predominantly built as holiday homes.
-Most properties are substandard by modern day expectations and are within the tidal flood zone where the risk of flooding is set to increase with the effects of climate change. - 1.3 The replacement property would be significantly higher and bulkier than the existing property on the plot and those surrounding the site.
-However, this is an area where the current standard of residential property places residents at a high risk of flooding particularly if climate change results in rising sea levels as projected by the Environment Agency and in poor residential conditions.
+- 1.1 This is a full planning application to build a 3 storey two bedroom dwelling to replacement an existing single storey chalet.
+The planning application has been referred to Planning Committee as the applicant is an elected Councillor of Tendring District Council. - 1.2 The application site is located in Point Clear Bay where the existing properties were predominantly built as holiday homes.
+Most properties are substandard by modern day expectations and are within the tidal flood zone where the risk of flooding is set to increase with the effects of climate change. - 1.3 The replacement property would be higher and bulkier than the existing property on the plot and those surrounding the site.
+However, this is an area where the current standard of residential property places residents at a high risk of flooding - particularly if climate change results in rising sea levels as projected by the Environment Agency and in poor residential conditions.
 By including only storage, utility rooms and parking on the ground floor the development would bring about a net improvement in flood safety. - 1.4 With this in mind, Officers are advising the Committee to consider whether this approach is justified and to set aside normal planning concerns in order to facilitate a development that could help set the tone for the future regeneration of the area.
-If the Committee agrees that this approach is acceptable, this development provides an example to other property owners who might consider redevelopment to a more resilient, lower flood risk form of development. - 1.5 Therefore in the absence of any objections from the Environment Agency and Essex County Council Highways and in weighing up the advantages of the development against the disadvantages, the application is recommended for approval.
+If the Committee agrees that this approach is acceptable, this development provides an example to other property owners who might consider redevelopment to a more resilient, lower flood risk form of development. - 1.5 Therefore in the absence of any objections from the Environment Agency and Essex County Council Highways and in weighing up the advantages of the development against the disadvantages, the application is recommended for approval. - 1.6 At the Planning Committee on 13th June 2017 Members considered the original plans and requested that the application is deferred to enable officers to negotiate a building of less bulk to improve its appearance within the street scene and to reduce the impact upon neighbours.
+Consequently, amended plans have been received which show a building of much reduced bulk incorporating the significant inset of the second floor element.
+The amended plans ensure that the building would be less prominent in street scene views and would lessen the impact upon neighbours in terms of loss of outlook and light.
+The amended plans are considered to overcome Member's previous concerns.
+All amendments to the original report are in bold font for clarity.